storybookjs/addon-designs/README.md

 ## Usage

-Add `withDesigns` decorator then put `design` parameter to your story.
+Add `withDesign` decorator then put `design` parameter to your story.

 > NOTE: If you omit `design` parameter, the addon does nothing.